aridoza/foundational-java/garbage-collection/README.md

 }
 ```

-> Check: What happens to created during the loop?
+> Check: What happens to the `message` object created during the loop?

 <details>